bekk/bekk-christmas/post/css/dont-suffer-like-i-grid-safiety-first.md

 authors:
   - My Thao Nguyen
 ---
 Grid is fully supported by all browsers except Internet Explorer.
 Well, at least partially.
-Partially because IE10 and IE11 supports an older specification of CSS Grid syntax.
-Thus, some Grid syntax will work fine while newer properties will fail.
+Partially because what IE10 and IE11 does support is the older [specification](https://www.w3.org/TR/2011/WD-css3-grid-layout-20110407/) of CSS Grid syntax.
+Thus, some Grid syntax will work fine while newer Grid properties will fail.

 ## Autoprefixer will fix!

 This tool is a PostCSS plugin to parse CSS and will add necessary CSS prefixes to the CSS rules.
 To see how it works, check out their [online tool](https://autoprefixer.github.io/).